Divorce and life insurance: the key points

 Can my former spouse collect my life insurance?

 If your ex-partner remains the named beneficiary, they’ll automatically get the pay-out if you die while the policy is still running – even if you’re divorced.
-This suits some families as a way of making sure any dependents are protected.
+If you raise children with your ex-spouse, this may be beneficial.

-But if you don’t want your ex-spouse to receive the pay-out you should contact your insurance provider and update the beneficiary, clearly stating that you want your ex-spouse removed following separation or divorce.
+If you don’t want your ex-spouse to receive the pay-out, you should contact your insurance provider and update the beneficiary, stating that you want your ex-spouse removed following separation or divorce.

 What happens to death in service benefit after divorce?

-If you have death in service benefit from your employer and nominated your spouse as the beneficiary, your ex might still get the pay-out unless you change who’s to receive the money.
+If you have a death in service benefit from your employer and named your spouse as your beneficiary, your ex might still get the pay-out unless you remove their name.

-That might be fine if you have kids, but if you don’t, then it should be quite simple to change your death in service beneficiary via your HR team or online employment benefits portal.
+Again, if you have kids, you might want your ex-spouse to receive the pay-out.
+But if you don’t, it should be simple to change your death in service beneficiary via your HR team or online employment benefits portal.

 Can I take out a new life insurance policy on my ex?

-Possibly, but it will depend on the circumstances – you’d need to be able to show there would be some financial loss if they died.
-For example, where dependent children are involved, one person in the former couple may rely on the other for income – such as child maintenance.
+Possibly, if you’re able to show you’d be financially impacted if they died.
+For example, where dependent children are involved, you may rely on your ex-spouse for income – such as child maintenance.

-In this case, you could take out a life insurance policy on your ex-spouse because you have an ‘insurable interest’ in their life.
+In this case – with your ex’s permission – you could take out a life insurance policy on their life because you have an ‘insurable interest’ in it.
 These types of policies are called ‘life of another’.

-Essentially, you’d be paying for the life insurance policy based on the life of your ex-spouse.
+Essentially, you’d be paying for the life insurance policy to cover the death of your ex-spouse.
 The policy would belong to you and any pay-out would be made directly to you.
-However, you must get your ex’s permission before you can take out this type of cover.

 How do I cancel a joint life insurance policy?

-Some providers will charge a cancellation fee, while others will let you cancel free of charge; it depends on the provider.
-Just be aware that you won’t get back any of the premiums you’ve already paid.
+Some providers will charge a cancellation fee, others will let you cancel free of charge.
+It depends on the provider.
+Just bear in mind that you won’t get back any of the premiums you’ve already paid.

-You should consider whether you need to take out alternative cover that offers similar protection for your new situation – ideally with no gap between policies.
+You should also consider whether you need to take out new cover that offers similar protection for your new situation – ideally with no gap between policies.